microsoft/AzureManagedHsmTLSOffload/README.md

 Azure Managed HSM offers a TLS Offload library which is compliant with PKCS#11 version 2.40.
 We do not support all possible functions listed in the PKCS#11 specification.
 Our TLS Offload library supports a limited set of functions and mechanisms for SSL/TLS Offload with F5 (BigIP) and Nginx only!

 # Getting Started
-Installation including configuration and authentication requirements for TLS Offload can be found in the readme within each .deb and .rpm package under *[RELEASES](https://github.com/microsoft/AzureManagedHsmTLSOffload/releases)*
+Installation including configuration and authentication requirements for TLS Offload can be found in the readme file within each .deb and .rpm release package under *[RELEASES](https://github.com/microsoft/AzureManagedHsmTLSOffload/releases)*

+Additional information can be found from *[Get Started](https://github.com/microsoft/AzureManagedHsmTLSOffload/blob/main/GET_STARTED.md)*

 ## Supported Operating Systems